 A pair of DV horror features from Waterstreet Productions, starring TV's Nick Mancuso as the demonic Father Adam.

-Owen Cleaveland must decide if he's going to join the family carpet business, how to give his uncle a proper funeral, and whether 'balling' his cousin-by-marriage is still incest in this 35mm senior thesis film of USC student Michael Rochford.
+Owen Cleaveland must decide if he's going to join the family carpet business, how to give his uncle a proper funeral, and whether sex with a cousin-by-marriage is still incest in this 35mm senior thesis film of USC student Michael Rochford.

 Loader (Panavision G2 and Panastar), boom operator